iFreeze-Qiu/3D_Printer-1/README.md

 cylinder where the printing tips are held.
 These tips are dipped in the ink, then brought over to a position above the Z-Stage.
 The microplotter detects when it is in position and ready to begin the print - it triggers its relay to turn on, sending a voltage which is detected by the voltmeter.
-This voltmeter tells this program to begin the printing process - when the printing process begins,the Z-Stage begins moving up (in microns).
+This voltmeter tells this program to begin the printing process - when the printing process begins, the Z-Stage begins moving up (in microns).
 The user tells this program which value to watch for from the force gauge (typically 2 milligrams).
 When the Z-Stage begins to make contact with the tips, the force is detected and monitored.
 When it reaches 2 milligrams, the program tells the Z-Stage to stop moving and allow the ink to dwell for a preset amount of time.
 When the dwell time is finished, the program returns the Z-Stage to its default position and the microplotter returns to retrieve more ink as per its printing pattern (defined by the user).
 The multi-axis stage is there to provide different angles should the user require them.

-Thus, this prorgam is responsible for contrlling the multi-axis stage, the Z-Stage, the force gauge, and the USB voltmeter, and automating the printing process.
+Thus, this prorgam is responsible for controlling the multi-axis stage, the Z-Stage, the force gauge, and the USB voltmeter, and automating the printing process.
 Once the program is running and all hardware connected, all the user needs to do is proceed with calibration (to determine speed and position settings for the Z-Stage) and then turn the voltmeter on through the user interface.
 Once calibration is finished and the voltmeter on, the program will scan for change in voltage.
 The